 The history of Lake Allatoona began before it was first authorized by the United States Congress and signed into law by President Franklin D. Roosevelt through the Flood Control Act of 1941, and updated later with the Flood Control Act of 1946.
 Obviously, flood control was one of the primary goals of the project that created the lake officially known as “Allatoona Lake.”

 Although construction was authorized in August of 1941, the project was shelved until the end of WWII.
 In 1946, after a delay of five years, work began with fervor.

 The mightly Allatoona Dam was set in place on the Etowah River.
 Unfortunately, the town of Allatoona was flooded, along with many farms, homes and businesses, when the land behind the dam turned into Allatoona Lake.

 Lake Allatoona serves seven authorized purposes:

 - Fish and wildlife management

-During the 1980s there was a prolonged drought.
-During the peak of the drought in 1986, tree stumps, roads, and foundations of houses were clearly visible above water.
-In 1998, Lake Allatoona clocked more visitor hours than any of the other 450 Corps of Engineers projects in the United States.
+During the 1980s there was a prolonged drought in our region.
+During the peak of the drought in 1986, tree stumps, old roads, and foundations of houses were clearly visible above the water line.